Home Contents Index Member Center Download Collect! Users Help

 All other debtor letters print normally, with no special formatting.
 With the #K#03 Segment switch ON, debtors with bad addresses will still receive the #K#02 segment, but in addition, debtors with good addresses will now be preceded by the #K#03 segment.
 This means that even good addresses will have the Dfilenumber or the Cfilenumber, as described above.
 That way, you can also update good addresses when NCOA returns data.

 tip.gif When you use the Import NCOA option to update records after an NCOA check, Collect! expects to find the Debtor and Cosigner identifiers.
 These will be correct only if you have switched ON NCOA as described above.
-If you wish to check "OK" addresses as well, you need to insert the #K#03 segment as well.
+If you wish to check "OK" addresses as well, you need to have the #K#03 preference set to insert the segment.

 Top of page.